openphacts/ops-platform-setup/data-sources/README.md

 Replaced Enzyme prefixes in chembl_16_targetcmpt.ttl from <http://identifiers.org/ec-code/*> to <http://purl.uniprot.org/enzyme/*> .

 For ChEMBL 19, the prefix was added using the SPARQL query :
+(TODO: add query replacing object of cco:targetCmptXref and subject of  a cco:EnzymeClassRef )

 Created file for activity types and units: